 One cannot make a last-minute decision while already in Arizona to make a visit to the Havasu Falls.
 You will need a permit and a reservation that you obtain in the beginning of the year.
 On top of that, it is a 10-mile hike in, requires 3-night minimum stay, and a 10-mile hike out.
 There is a helicopter that can take you 8 miles which also requires planning, but it is not as reliable.
 In addition, the Havasupai Indian Reservation is about 3 hours from Flagstaff, AZ.
 Make sure to plan!

 Because of the difficulty and prep time required to visit the falls, it is important once you decide that you want to go, to confirm your Havasupai trip first.
 I’ll go over how to book permits, reservation, tour guides, etc. in the next sections.

 If you want to plan other sites to see in Arizona for before or after your Havasu Falls trip, be sure to check my post Top Sites in Arizona in 1 Week.

 If you choose to hike to Havasu Falls on your own, you must obtain a permit for the Havasupai campground.

 We used this guided hiking tour company here.
-I really enjoyed this tour company and would recommend them!
+I enjoyed this tour company and would recommend them!

 Taking a helicopter in?